Class 6 Math Solutions WBBSE Chapter 14 Concept Of Line Segment Ray And Point

 - Let’s write the line segments separately.

-- Let’s write the line segments that are concurrent.
+- Let’s write the concurrent line segments.

 Solution: